The type of eye cancer you have depends on the type of cell the cancer started in.

 Squamous cell cancer of the conjunctiva

 This cancer usually grows on the surface of the conjunctiva but can grow into and around the eye.
-It is generally slow growing (low grade), and very rarely spreads to another part of the body.
+It is generally slow growing (low grade), and very rarely spreads to other parts of the body.

-Treatment includes surgery to remove the cancer, freezing therapy (cryotherapy) and chemotherapy eye drops (topical chemotherapy).
+Treatment includes surgery to remove the cancer, freezing therapy (cryotherapy) or chemotherapy eye drops (topical chemotherapy).

 Cancers around the eyeball

-The areas around the eyes are the orbit and the accessory muscles.
+The areas around the eyes are the orbit (eye socket) and the accessory muscles.
 Cancers that develop in these parts of the eye are cancers of muscle, nerve and skin tissue.

 Basal cell skin cancer